 5th Stop: Lourdes + Black Duck Brook

-Drive-up the slim peninsula and you’ll come across the Winter Houses and the museum of Our Lady of Perpetual Help.
-There’s also bird-watching opportunities for Arctic Terns should you be a bird-enthusiast!
+Drive up the slim peninsula and you’ll come across the Winter Houses and the museum of Our Lady of Perpetual Help.
+There are also bird-watching opportunities for Arctic Terns should you be a bird enthusiast!

 Wrapping Up Your Port-au-Port Peninsula Road Trip

-Finish off your road trip around the Peninsula by following the Route 463 back to Abraham’s Cove.
-We found the route to be less scenic as its more inland rather than on the coast, compared to Highway 460 down to Cape St. George.
+Finish off your road trip around the Peninsula by following Route 463 back to Abraham’s Cove.
+We found the route to be less scenic as it’s more inland rather than on the coast, compared to Highway 460 down to Cape St. George.

 This road trip is a must-do adventure if ever you’re on the west coast of Newfoundland.